 - Doctors should opt-out of commercial insurance altogether and just offer concierge services

-First, we’ve already proved that the fee-for-service (or volume-based pay) did not work.
-When we paid clinicians based only on the number of services they provide to patients, we essentially incentivized physicians to order more tests, require more visits with patients, and complete more procedures instead of solely delivering quality care.
+First, we’ve already proved that the fee-for-service (or volume-based pay) does not work.
+When we paid clinicians based only on the number of services they provide to patients, we essentially incentivized physicians to prescribe and perform more of everything, because that’s how they got paid.
+It paid better to order more tests, require more visits, and complete more procedures instead of finding the most efficient and effective ways to deliver high-quality care.
 Ultimately, that’s not a system that puts patient well-being at the center.
 That’s where you hear people referring to our health system as “sick-care” system.”

-Additionally, the Sustainable Growth Rate (SGR) model, which was the projected budget set aside by Congress to pay clinicians for their Medicare services and the model that had been in place for 20 years prior to this shift to value proved that if we continued down the SGR path, the government would either go bankrupt or they would have to reduce the reimbursement rate to clinicians by more than 20 percent.
+Additionally, the Sustainable Growth Rate (SGR) model, proved that if we continued down that path, the government would either go bankrupt or they would have to reduce the reimbursement rate to clinicians by more than 20 percent.
 Neither of those options is actually sustainable, even though the name of the payment model says otherwise.

 The U.S. healthcare system is complicated.
-Why would we expect the “fix” to be simple?
+Some would even say it’s broken.
+Why would we expect the fix to be simple?

 Enter MACRA, the Quality Payment Program, MIPS, and value-based care.

 This new model: